Reconstructing Large Scale Production Networks: Computational Complexity of the Algorithm

-\paragraph{Step 3: Markov regularity (connectivity augmentation and self-loops)\\} On a sparse support with $E = O(N_F)$, the strongly connected components (SCCs) of the Bernoulli draw can be found in $O(N_F)$ time using standard linear-time algorithms \citep{tarjan1972}.
-Constructing the condensation digraph, computing in-degree and out-degrees, and identifying source and sink components $\mathscr T,\mathscr U$ are likewise $O(N_F)$.
-If we were only interested in adding the minimum number of arcs to make the condensation strongly connected, the Eswaran--Tarjan procedure achieves this in linear time in the size of the condensation graph \citep{eswaran-tarjan1976}. \\
+After the draw, the graph must be made suitable for money circulation.
+This means it must be strongly connected and aperiodic.
+Since the realized support is sparse, \(E=O(N_F)\), the strongly connected components can be found in linear time using standard algorithms \citep{tarjan1972}.
+The condensation graph, its sources and sinks, and the candidate component pairs can also be computed in \(O(N_F)\).
+If the aim were only to add the minimum number of arcs to make the condensation strongly connected, the Eswaran--Tarjan construction would do this in linear time \citep{eswaran-tarjan1976}.